GoogleFeud/ts-macros/docs/In-Depth/expanding.md

 array_1;
 ```

+You may have noticed that the return statement got omitted from the final result. `return` will be removed **only** if the macro is ran in the global scope.
+Anywhere else and `return` will be there.

 ## Expression

 Expanding inside an expression can do two different things depending on the what the macro expands to.